gtk-kn/gtk-kn/docs/user-guide/gio/notifications.md

 app.sendNotification("lunch-is-ready", notification)
 ```

-You need to provide an ID for your notification here.
-This can be used if you want to make updates to an existing
-notification: simply send a notification with the same ID.
-Note that the `Notification` object does not have to be kept
-around after sending the notification; you can unref it right away.
-It is not a 'live' object that is associated with
-the visible notification.
+Provide an ID for the notification, which allows updating it by re-sending with the same ID.
+Once sent, the
+`Notification` object is independent of the visible notification, so you can release it immediately.

-## Adding actions
+## Adding Actions

-Often, you want the user to be able to react to the notification in some way, other than just dismissing
-it. `Notification` lets you do this by associating actions with your notification.
-These will typically be presented as
-buttons in the popup.
-One action has a special role, it is the 'default' action that gets activated when the user clicks
-on the notification, not on a particular button.
+To allow user interaction, you can add actions to your notification, typically shown as buttons.
+A **default action**
+triggers when the user clicks the notification itself.

 ``` kotlin
 notification.setDefaultAction("app.go-to-lunch")